-I think that often we feel shame about being sober, because by being sober we admit that we have a problem – we admit that we are alcoholics.
+I think that often we feel shame about being sober, because by being sober we admit that we had a problem.
 Yes, it sounds kinda rough, leaves a bit of a bad taste in the mouth, huh?
 It’s hard to fathom that we are not able to drink “normally” like other people.
 Why us?
 I know this feeling.
 But in the reality it’s not just that we can’t drink like others, we have the disease of alcohol addiction, and no matter how we phrase, it is there and there is no way around it.

 For me, acceptance was the key; we are all exactly how we are supposed to be, we are all exactly where we are supposed to be, and we all have issues to deal with.
 Trust me, I didn’t want to have this disease, and I am sure none of us did!
 But I am and that’s OK.
 It doesn’t make me a bad person.
 It just makes ME.